0x1-A/AutoMemProc_Beta/README.md

 AutoMemProc is a tool designed to simplify and streamline the process of analyzing memory dumps.
 Its main goal is to act  as an interface for the Volatility 3 framework version 2.5.0, enhancing the user experience with automation and user-friendly prompts.

+## Target Audience
+Digital forensics professionals or researchers who often analyze memory dumps.
+Incident responders looking to quickly triage potentially compromised systems.
+Educators or students in cybersecurity courses where memory analysis is a topic.

 ## Key Features

 **User-friendly interface**: AutoMemProc is designed with users in mind.
 Its straightforward design ensures even those unfamiliar with memory forensic tools can navigate with ease.
 Key features include: